Google Drive Housekeeping: Clean up, Set alerts & policies, Start fresh

 II.
-SET UP DRIVE ALERTS FOR SENSITIVE INFORMATIONS
+SET UP DRIVE ALERTS FOR SENSITIVE INFORMATION

-When speaking of data governance we mustn’t forget Personally identifiable information (PII) which most organisations today deal with, whether on an employee (HR data privacy) or customer level (or both).
+When speaking of data governance we mustn’t forget Personally identifiable information (PII) which most organizations today deal with, whether on an employee (HR data privacy) or customer level (or both).

 This will then alert you to any Drive Docs that may contain PII, and you can manage access to those vulnerable files from there.

 File sharing is often responsible for a huge bulk of Drive Data breach incidents.
 That’s why you need to:

 I. CHECK YOUR SLP POLICY FOR DRIVE FILES SHARED OUT

 - Review users’ Drive sharing permissions to control who your users can share Drive files with.